 - 1. All questions are compulsory. - This paper consists of 3 sections.
-Section A- Reading Section B- Writing and Grammar Section C- Literature and Long Reading Text - 3.
-Do not write anything in the question paper. - 4.
+Section A- Reading Section B- Writing and Grammar Section C- Literature and Long Reading Text - Do not write anything in the question paper. - 4.
 All the answers must be correctly numbered as in the question paper and written in the answer sheet provided. - 5.
 Read each question carefully and follow the instructions. - 6.
-Strictly adhere to word limit.
+Strictly adhere to the word limit.

-SECTION-A (Reading:20 marks)
+SECTION- A (Reading: 20 marks)

-Q.1 Read the passage given below and answer the questions that follow:(8) The first written public examinations were introduced over 1400 years ago with the establishment of the imperial examination system in 606 AD in China.
+Q.1 Read the given passage carefully and answer the questions that follow.(8)

+The first written public examinations were introduced over 1400 years ago with the establishment of the imperial examination system in 606 AD in China.
 By the middle of the 19th century, competitive examinations had been introduced in

-PT-II/ENG-IX/SET-2 Page 1 of 5
+PT-II/ENG-IX/SET-1 Page 1 of 5

-20 marks 30 marks 30 marks Britain and India to select government officials.
+Britain and India to select government officials.
 Public examination in schools have a shorter but still considerable history.